 Soft Shales | 150 |

-When the uppermost ground anchor is designed relatively larger for the design load then the load must be resisted for landslides and large surcharges.
-The passive capacity is also found to be exceeded when the soils are relatively weak or disturbed.
-After the exceeding passive capacity, the sheet pile or soldier beams are found to be moved in the retained ground excessively.
+Designing the uppermost ground anchor relatively larger for the design load is essential for resisting landslides and large surcharges.
+Exceeding passive capacity occurs in relatively weak or disturbed soils, leading to excessive movement of sheet piles or soldier beams in the retained ground.

 Figure 31: Vertical and horizontal anchor retaining walls